-- 19.1.
-Institutions should publicize or display in their principal place of business and branches the rates offered on interest-bearing accounts, except where rates are negotiable. - 19.2.
-Institutions should make readily available to customers the following information on all deposit accounts - - (a) the interest rate applicable to their accounts;
+- 18.1.
+Institutions should publicize or display in their principal place of business and branches the rates offered on interest-bearing accounts, except where rates are negotiable. - 18.2.
+Institutions should make readily available to customers the following information on all deposit accounts - - (a) the interest rate applicable to their accounts; - (b) the basis on which interest will be determined, including where relevant the APR (see section 12 of Chapter 1), whether interest will be paid on a simple or compound basis and the number of days in the year (in both ordinary and leap years) that will be used for the calculation; - (c) frequency and timing of interest payments; and

-- (b) the basis on which interest will be determined, including where relevant the APR (see section 12 above), whether interest will be paid on a simple or compound basis and the number of days in the year (in both ordinary and leap years) that will be used for the calculation; - (c) frequency and timing of interest payments; and - (d) the basis on which fees and charges on deposit accounts will be determined. - 19.3.
-Institutions should provide the following additional information to customers in respect of time deposits - - (a) the manner in which payment of interest and principal will be made and the costs associated with different methods of withdrawing such funds (for example, by means of cashier's order); - (b) the manner in which funds may be dealt with at maturity (for example, automatic rollover, transfer to savings or current accounts etc.); - (c) the interest rate, if any, that will apply on time deposits which have matured but have not been renewed or withdrawn; and - (d) the charges and/or forfeiture of interest which may arise from early or partial withdrawal of deposits. - 19.4.
-If the date of maturity of a time deposit falls on a day which is not a business day, the deposit shall be deemed to mature on the succeeding business day. - 19.5.
-Institutions should provide customers with a contemporaneous receipt or advice for deposits at call or notice or fixed deposits which should show the date of deposit.
-In the case of fixed deposits, the receipt or advice should specify the rate of interest and a single date of maturity.
-In the case of call deposits, the receipt or advice should specify the initial rate of interest and the period of notice required to uplift the deposit.

-- 19.6.
-Institutions should inform customers of changes in interest rates (other than those which change on a daily basis) and the effective date by notices in the main offices and branches, or on the statements of account, or by advertisements in the press. - 19.7.
+- (d) the basis on which fees and charges on deposit accounts will be determined. - 18.3.
+Institutions should provide the following additional information to customers in respect of time deposits - - (a) the manner in which payment of interest and principal will be made and the costs associated with different methods of withdrawing such funds (for example, by means of cashier's order); - (b) the manner in which funds may be dealt with at maturity (for example, automatic rollover, transfer to savings or current accounts etc.); - (c) the interest rate, if any, that will apply on time deposits which have matured but have not been renewed or withdrawn; and - (d) the charges and/or forfeiture of interest which may arise from early or partial withdrawal of deposits. - 18.4.
+If the date of maturity of a time deposit falls on a day which is not a business day, the deposit shall be deemed to mature on the succeeding business day. - 18.5.
+Institutions should provide customers with a contemporaneous receipt or advice for deposits at call or notice or fixed deposits which should show the date of deposit, the rate of interest, and in the case of fixed deposits, a single date of maturity. - 18.6.
+Institutions should inform customers of changes in interest rates (other than those which change on a daily basis) and the effective date by notices in the main offices and branches, or on the statements of account, or by advertisements in the press. - 18.7.
 Institutions should make a risk disclosure statement in advertising and promotional materials relating to deposit accounts which are linked to risky products, such as option-linked deposits and index-linked deposits.
-Such statement should include - - (a) an explicit warning of the risks of dealing in the investment products linked to the deposit accounts; - (b) information on whether the principal, interest or both may be subject to possible loss arising from the linked investment products; and - (c) a fair comparison of the possible returns on the investment with conventional time deposits, or (where practicable) other similar low-risk instruments, in each case of the same currency and comparable maturity.
+Such statement should include -

+- (a) an explicit warning of the risks of dealing in the investment products linked to the deposit accounts; - (b) information on whether the principal, interest or both may be subject to possible loss arising from the linked investment products; and - (c) a fair comparison of the possible returns on the investment with conventional time deposits of the same maturity.

-20. Loans and Overdrafts
+19. Loans and Overdrafts